WAIT numreplicas timeout

-Note that WAIT does not make Redis a strongly consistent store: while synchronous replication is part of a replicated state machine, it is not the only thing needed.
+WAIT does not make Redis a strongly consistent store: while synchronous replication is part of a replicated state machine, it is not the only thing needed.
 However in the context of Sentinel or Redis Cluster failover,

-- Detect timed out slaves.
+- Detect timed out replicas.